-For example, if someone clicks on a $5 calendar that you link on your website, decides not to buy immediately, but then goes back to Amazon a few hours later to order a $500 watch they had been thinking about, YOU get the commission for that product!
+For example, if someone clicks on a $5 calendar that you link on your website, decides not to buy immediately, but then goes back to Amazon a few hours later to order a $500 watch they had been thinking about, you will still get a commission on the watch!

-This is HUGE in November and December when people are constantly on Amazon purchasing Christmas gifts!
+This is a HUGE upside in the holiday months of November and December when people are constantly on Amazon purchasing Christmas gifts!

 Got a beauty blog?
 Write an article on your favorite beauty products along with a personal review of each one.

 We average anywhere from $400-$1,000/month with Amazon, depending on our traffic and the time of year: